Register your office to receive a $50 credit towards your first case.

 Seeing is believing.
 Before you commit to a lab, ask them to send you sample work.
 This is your chance to hold their craftsmanship in your hands and see if it aligns with your expectations.
 Don’t just give it a quick glance; use a checklist to evaluate the sample with the same critical eye you use for your own work.
 Check the fit, finish, and anatomical details of their crown and bridge samples.
 Does the marginal integrity meet your standards?
 Is the esthetic work lifelike?
 A physical sample tells you more about a lab’s attention to detail than any brochure or website ever could.

-Implement Ongoing Quality Checks
+Set Up a System for Ongoing Quality Checks

 Your quality control process shouldn’t end after you’ve vetted the lab.
 True control stays with your practice when you have a defined process for every case.
 This means creating a clear case protocol that your team follows for every restoration, including detailed records and consistent communication.
 A tempting per-unit cost can often hide downstream costs in the form of adjustments, remakes, and chair time, which erode both profits and patient trust.
 By establishing a system to connect your scanner and track cases, you create a feedback loop that ensures consistency and keeps you in the driver’s seat of every patient outcome.

-Essential Services from Your All-on-4 Lab Partner
+What to Expect From Your All-on-4 Lab Partner

 Choosing an All-on-4 lab is about finding a partner, not just a fabricator.
 The right lab provides a suite of services that supports your practice from the initial scan to the final restoration.
 Their expertise in design, fabrication, and troubleshooting is essential for the success of these complex treatments.
 A true partner integrates with your workflow, offers expert guidance when you need it, and is committed to delivering a final product that meets your standards and your patient’s expectations.
 When you find a lab that offers these core services, you build a relationship that helps your practice run more smoothly and predictably.

-Comprehensive Digital Workflow Support
+End-to-End Digital Workflow Support

 A top-tier lab partner makes the entire process seamless with robust digital workflow support.
 Instead of dealing with the hassle and potential inaccuracies of physical impressions, you can send a secure digital file that is both faster and more precise.
 Modern labs provide online portals that allow for real-time case tracking and direct communication with the technicians working on your case.
 This transparency gives you complete oversight from start to finish.
 Having the ability to easily connect your scanner and manage your cases online removes guesswork and streamlines your practice’s operations, saving you valuable time.